Cyprus / Κυπριακή Δημοκρατία / Kıbrıs Cumhuriyeti – Let’s explore here

 Cyprus is a transcontinental country – it is located both in Europe and in Asia.
 Because of this, the information on the country is located both in our European and in our Asian travel destination sections.
 Don’t worry though, all the information for this amazing country is captured on this page.

-The island of Cyprus sits in the East of the Mediterranean Sea, about 50 miles South of Turkey, and about 65 miles West of Syria and Lebanon.
+The island of Cyprus sits in the east of the Mediterranean Sea, about 50 miles (80 km) south of Turkey, and about 65 miles (105 km) west of Syria and Lebanon.
 It is a spectacular island, particularly along the coasts, and in the mountains and forests.
-We were surprised just how much there is to see and do, as it’s not a large island, being about 150 miles long by 60 miles wide.
+We were surprised just how much there is to see and do, as it’s not a large island, being about 150 miles (240 km) long by 60 miles (95 km) wide.
 The highest point is Mount Olympus, just west of the centre of the country, at 6,404 ft (1,952 m).

 Harbour in Nicosia, Cyprus.